joelmoxley/founder-playbook/I. Foundational/01 - How To Tell Your Story/01 - Content - Telling A Story/md/02 - a - David Merkoski - Telling Your Story.pdf.md

-15 MIN || David Merkoski takes readers through a visual presentation, illustrating how to construct an effective story.
+David Merkoski takes readers through a visual presentation, illustrating how to construct an effective story.

 {! search-content: !}